List of Marvel Comics characters: M: Mercurio the 4-D Man

 Mercurio the 4-D Man is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Thor #208 (February 1973), and was created by Gerry Conway and John Buscema.
 Introduced as an enemy of Thor, Mercurio later appeared as an enemy of Captain Marvel (Mar-Vell) and Agent Venom (Flash Thompson).

 Mercurio is a native of the planet Gramos, a world threatened with extinction when a gravitational distortion blocks out all sunlight.
 In a bid to save Gramos, Mercurio is chosen as a government psycho-explorer to project his consciousness across the galaxy to Earth, where he takes control of a wealthy landlord and uses his resources to build a device to siphon Earth's electro-magnetic field.
 Mercurio also detects strange energies coming from the offices of Donald Blake, the alter-ego of Thor.
 Witnessing a transformation from Blake to Thor, Mercurio siphons some of the magical energy in an attempt to transport his body across space to Earth.
 However, this fails and gives Mercurio the ability to generate ice.

 Several weeks after returning to Gramos, Mercurio leads an army to find the God Jewel, a gem containing enough energy to indefinitely sustain Gramos.
 The God Jewel is revealed to be sentient and evolves into a humanoid form called Xorr, and is capable of sucking the life energy from any source.
 Coincidentally, Thor and several allies are also seeking the God Jewel as it has imprisoned two Asgardian goddesses, Sif and Karnilla.
 With Thor's help, Xorr is defeated, and Mercurio retrieves several fragments of the God Jewel for use on Gramos.

-Some time later, Mercurio is among the extraterrestrial criminals exiled to Earth when it was transformed into a prison planet.
-In an attempt to escape, he lures Captain America to the Statue of Liberty, with the goal of using his shield to power up a machine to teleport off the planet.
-Sensing a trap, and hoping the device could help remove all the aliens from Earth, Captain America plays along until he has an opportunity to foil Mercurio's plans.
-During the battle, Captain America regains his shield, causing the machine to overload.
-Mercurio is seemingly killed in the explosion.

-Years later, Mercurio begins assembling an army with the intention of using it to establish a galaxy-spanning Gramosian empire.
+Mercurio begins assembling an army with the intention of using it to establish a galaxy-spanning Gramosian empire.
 Agent Venom (Flash Thompson) foils his attempts to steal resources from the home planets of the P'qui and the Wugin, and to acquire chemical weapons derived from the blood of kidnapped Vvexians.
 Mercurio escapes and swears vengeance on Thompson.